Cibersino/tot/docs/cleanup/DeadCodeLedger.md

   - This is a contract surface that cannot be closed statically to a fixed ID set without tracing `sectionId`.
 - IPC channel names and contextBridge exposure names remain literal in current evidence (no dynamic channel construction observed so far).
 - Contract closure note:
-  - Main->renderer push event inventory is now statically grounded via `contracts.webContents.send.log`.
+  - Main->renderer push event inventory is statically grounded via `contracts.webContents.send.log`.
-  - Unpaired push channels (`preset-deleted`, `preset-restored`) remain “needs closure” until we find listener(s) or confirm non-use via Phase 4 dynamic evidence.
+  - `preset-deleted` and `preset-restored` were closed as dead push-only channels in Phase 4 (see Sections 4.2–4.3 and C2).

 ---